Prem-minister/The_Vending_Machine/README.md

-The_Vending_Machine

-This project is fully done using java in NetBeans.
+## The Vending Machine Sytem

+## How was it developed?
+> The vending machine system was developed fully using Java in Netbeans IDE.